 And our testing proved this to be more than just marketing hyperbole.
 Both our 6-stop and 10-stop filter samples were joint best with the Lee IRND filters for colour accuracy.
 Sharpness at all points in the image frame was also flawless, and both filters exactly matched their f-stop light reduction ratings.

 Cokin’s EVO filter holder is an ideal match for Nuances Extreme filters.
-It’s beautifully made and features a very effective foam gasket to guard against light leaks during a long exposure, but it is expensive at £99/$180.
+It’s beautifully made and features a very effective foam gasket to guard against light leaks during a long exposure, but it is not the cheapest option.

 Available sizes: 75x90mm, 100x100mm, 150x150mm | Available densities: 2-stop, 3-stop, 4-stop, 6-stop, 10-stop, 15-stop